Kinetic theory of non-thermal fixed points in a Bose gas: Scaling analysis of the kinetic equations

-Further non-trivial scaling solutions, with different exponents $\kappa$, can be derived with the methods of wave-turbulence theory \cite{Zakharov1992a,Nazarenko2011a} as introduced in \Sect{Turbulence}.
-Each such scaling solution corresponds to a different locally conserved current in \emph{momentum} space, see Eqs.~\eq{BalEqQ} and \eq{BalEqP}.
-Combining these continuity equations with the kinetic equation \eq{WBKinEq} we can now determine the exponents $\kappa$ and $\beta'$ from which the remaining exponents $\alpha$ and $\beta$ are fixed by global conservation laws, see \Tab{ScalingRelConservationLaws}.
+Further non-trivial scaling solutions, with different exponents $\kappa$, can be derived with the methods of wave-turbulence theory \cite{Zakharov1992a,Nazarenko2011a} as summarized in \Sect{Turbulence}.
+Each such scaling solution corresponds to a different locally conserved current in \emph{momentum} space [see Eqs.~\eq{BalEqQ} and \eq{BalEqP}].
+Combining these conserved currents with the kinetic equation \eq{WBKinEq} one can determine the exponents $\kappa$ and $\beta'$ from which the remaining exponents $\alpha$ and $\beta$ are fixed by global conservation laws, see \Tab{ScalingRelConservationLaws}.